EnableX/EnxRTCiOS/README.md

         func room(_ room: EnxRoom?, didConnect roomMetadata: [String : Any]?) func room(_ room: EnxRoom?, didAddedStream stream: EnxStream?) func room(_ room: EnxRoom?, didActiveTalkerList Data: [EnxStream]?) or func room(_ room: EnxRoom?, didActiveTalkerView view: UIView?)
-        // One of the following based on connection request

 - On failing to connect with Enablex Room, following callback are received: